rickabrac/grove/README.md

 • Open a terminal and change to the cloned subdirectory

-• Enter 'ant' at the command prompt (without quotes) to compile the program.
+• Enter 'ant' at the command prompt to compile the program

-• Type 'chmod +x find_store' (in case find_store script execute permission unset by os security)
+• On unix systems, type 'chmod +x find_store' (if find_store script is not executable)

-• find_store is a bourne shell wrapper for the java command required to run the executable
+• find_store is a bourne shell wrapper for java command required to run executable

 ## Assumptions

 • The 'java' and 'ant' commands must be in the user's execution path.

-• I am assuming that the free geolocation API I selected (https://api.positionstack.com) returns the correct result.
-In fact, it returns a JSON array of potential matches.
-My code assumes that the first entry in that array is the right answer, although in testing, I definitely noticed that it makes mistakes, but it worked for most of the addresses I entered.
-Also, if there is a routing or connection failure, the timeout is too long (~20 seconds).
+## Caveats

+• I assumed the geolocation API I selected (https://api.positionstack.com) would be accurate.
+  It returns a JSON array of potential matches.
+In ad hoc testing, I noticed that it sometimes returns bogus results.
+To improve accuracy, I would try a different geolocation API.

+• If there is a connection failure, the default timeout is too long (~20 seconds).

+• No unit or regression tests :(